Michigan Investment Loss Attorneys

 As the news release points out, and what our securities fraud lawyers have learned through firsthand experience, what makes the elderly increasingly vulnerable as they get older is that they may become more isolated as they leave the workforce and engage less with family members.
 The pandemic surely exacerbated their isolation as it did for most everyone else.

 Malecki Law is an investment loss law firm that provides representation to investors nationally.
 The firm is headquartered in New York City and ensures proper representation in each state, whether actions are brought in state or federal court, as well as in arbitration.
-The majority of lawsuits to recover retail investment losses are typically brought within FINRA’s arbitration forum, which can provide a faster and more efficient way to recover losses than in court.
+The majority of lawsuits to recover retail investment losses are typically brought within FINRA’s arbitration forum.
+Arbitration can provide a faster and more efficient way to recover losses than in court.
 Malecki Law’s investment loss attorneys can also help move the process along even faster by ensuring that seniors and other investors with disabilities apply for an expedited case status from the outset of filing a claim.
 Even generally, bringing an action in FINRA arbitration has the advantage of receiving restitution faster than the courts, as arbitration awards provide little ground for appeal.
 This is a good thing, especially in light of elderly investors having less time to lose because of medical and financial hardships that can become more burdensome as one gets older.
 If you or any elder investors you know were solicited with questionable investment schemes or if you have seen suspicious activities in your accounts, schedule a free initial consultation with Malecki Law, by calling (212) 943-1233, or emailing jenice@maleckilaw.com.